-To a greater degree than most non-technology companies and larger companies, our future success depends in part on our ability to attract and retain highly qualified technical and management personnel, particularly highly skilled engineers that can develop new products and process technologies.
-We compete for these employees with other technology companies and government and academic institutions.
-As a mid-size company, we are dependent on a small group of key employees.
-Competition for these kinds of skilled technical and management personnel is intense throughout our industry.
+To a greater degree than most non-technology companies and larger technology companies, our future success depends in part on our ability to attract and retain highly qualified technical and management personnel.
+As a mid-sized company, we are particularly dependent on a relatively small group of key employees.
+Competition for skilled technical and management employees is intense within our industry.
 As a result, we may not be able to retain our existing key technical and management personnel.
 In addition, we may not be able to attract additional qualified employees in the future.
-If we lose existing qualified personnel or are unable to hire new qualified personnel, our product development cycles could be delayed and our operating results could be adversely affected.

-WE MAY NOT BE ABLE TO ADEQUATELY PROTECT OUR INTELLECTUAL PROPERTY RIGHTS, AND MAY FACE SIGNIFICANT EXPENSE AS A RESULT OF FUTURE LITIGATION.
+If we are unable to retain existing key employees or are unable to hire new qualified employees, our operating results could be adversely affected.
+IF WE ARE NOT ABLE TO ADEQUATELY PROTECT OUR INTELLECTUAL PROPERTY RIGHTS, OUR FINANCIAL RESULTS AND COMPETITIVE POSITION MAY SUFFER.